djradon/public-notes/t.cs.sd.architecture.dependency-inversion.md

 ---
 id: m9zi7wqwqz525kas63hfc7l
 title: Dependency Inversion
+desc: >-
-desc: 'the Flow of Control Dependency goes in one direction between two projects or dlls, but the Source Code Dependency goes in the other direction'
+  the Flow of Control Dependency goes in one direction between two projects or dlls, but the Source Code Dependency goes in the other direction
 updated: 1690264792193
 created: 1690261969574
 ---